 Alila Villas Uluwatu is a superb resort at the southern tip of Bali.
 We were completely blown away when we reviewed Alila Villas Uluwatu a few years ago.

-The lobby is the first place you see when you arrive, and it offers a sneak preview of the beautiful pool and the ocean.
+The lobby is the first place you see when you arrive, offering a sneak preview of the beautiful pool and the ocean.
 Enjoy a welcome drink as you check in and a spray of their refreshing mist.

 You will be transported to your pool villa in the hotel buggy.
 There are only 65 villas in the resort, comprising 56 one-bedroom villas, three two-bedroom villas, and six cliffside 3 bedroom villas.

-All the villas’ layouts are well thought out, with a proper resting, lounging, working areas, and a separate bath area.
-There is plenty of technology, from an entertainment system to a large library of music and movies.
+All the villas’ layouts are well thought out, with proper resting, lounging, working areas, and a separate bath area.
+Plenty of technology exists, from an entertainment system to a large library of music and movies.
 There are also various shower options, including an indoor rain and jet shower, an indoor bathtub, and an outdoor shower.

-All villas are beautifully designed, featuring contemporary designs with various Balinese elements, such as wood, water, stone, and rattan.
-The open plan design also allows natural light and the sea breeze to come into the room.
+All villas are beautifully designed, featuring contemporary designs with various Balinese elements like wood, water, stone, and rattan.
+The open-plan design also allows natural light and the sea breeze to come into the room.
 All villas have their own private pool, which occupies the back half of the unit, along with an outdoor cabana and table.

 As you would expect, breakfast here is excellent, an a la carte buffet, where guests can order anything off a daily rotating menu of western and Indonesian food.
 The dinner options are even more comprehensive, and all tastes are catered for.

 There is a long 50-meter infinity pool on the grounds between the restaurants with many chairs and cabanas to lounge or tan.
 One of the two picturesque overhanging cliff-side platforms is in front of The Warung and serves as an extended lounge space for guests to chill and sip cool drinks while admiring the turquoise Indian Ocean.
-There is also a pathway next to the platform, which leads almost 700 steps down the cliff to a stretch of pristine private beach.
+A pathway is next to the platform, which leads almost 700 steps down the cliff to a stretch of pristine private beach.